gebi/co2exporter/README.md

 scrape through prometheus like normal

-# Install integration with grafana-agent
+# Integration example with grafana-agent

-Example integration with grafana-agent as "IoT" device
+Example integration with grafana-agent as "IoT" device Nice benefit of using grafana-agent is, that as long as there is enough RAM for WAL, data will be buffered on connection loss to server.

 Install grafana agent (example with the version i used) and install sane config
 ```